factmaven/remove-http/readme.txt

 == Description ==
 >**Remove HTTP** is a plugin that a automatically scans and removes both `http:` and `https:` protocols from all links.
 This helps resolve websites that are having "[mixed content warnings](https://wordpress.org/plugins/remove-http/faq/)" which is when the website has assets (images, JavaScript, and CSS) loading both HTTP and HTTPS.

-No configuration is required and no changes are made in the database.
+No changes to the links are made in the database.
 Simply install and activate the plugin and the changes will be immediate.
 Links that have `http://` or `https://` will only have `//`, making them protocol relative URLs.
 Below is a before and after example.

 = Before =
 `
 <link rel='stylesheet' id='some-id'  href='https://example.com/some/style.css' type='text/css' media='all' />
 <script type='text/javascript' src='http://example.com/some/script.js'></script>
-<a href="https://example.com" title="Fact Maven" rel="home">Some Link</a>
+<a href="https://example.com" title="Some Title" rel="home">Some Link</a>
 <img src="http://example.com/some/image.jpg" alt="Some Alt" width="150" height="50" />
 `